-- If your breasts are very uncomfortable between feeds, you may need to express a small amount of milk to relieve the fullness. - You can also stimulate some milk to flow by placing a warm pack on your breast for a few minutes or having a warm shower or bath. - Let some milk drip from one side into a towel or container while feeding from the other breast. - Wear a supportive bra but make sure it doesn't dig in.
-Some women feel more comfortable without a bra at this time. - Cold packs after feeds for a few minutes may help to relieve swelling and discomfort.
-A covered cold pack, a frozen nappy or a packet of frozen vegetables can be used for this. - Paracetamol or ibuprofen may be taken for pain relief your baby's needs and try not to let your breasts become over-full.
-Try to rest, eat well and look after yourself.
+- If your breasts are very uncomfortable between feeds, you can express a small amount of milk to relieve the fullness. - Before breastfeeding or expressing, place a warm (not hot) pack on your breasts for a few minutes or have a warm shower or bath. - Let some milk drip from one side into a towel or container while feeding from the other breast. - Wear a supportive bra but make sure it doesn't dig in.
+Some women feel more comfortable without a bra at this time. - After breastfeeding or expressing, place a covered cold pack, frozen nappy or packet of frozen vegetables on your breasts. - Paracetamol (Panadol) or Ibuprofen (Nurofen) may be taken for pain relief